Demi-urge/menace_sandbox/docs/retrieval_ranker.md

 In this example `mymodule:layer` refers to a variable holding a `CognitionLayer` instance.
 The scheduler retrains the model every hour and triggers a hot reload on that layer and any dependent services.

+Environment variables can control its behaviour:

+* `RANKER_SCHEDULER_ROI_THRESHOLD` – cumulative per-origin ROI delta that
+  triggers an immediate retrain when crossed.
+* `RANKER_SCHEDULER_EVENT_LOG` – optional SQLite file for persisting
+  `UnifiedEventBus` events.
+* `RANKER_SCHEDULER_RABBITMQ_HOST` – RabbitMQ host for mirroring bus events.

+When a threshold is provided the scheduler listens on `retrieval:feedback` and accumulates ROI deltas per origin.